huggingface/transformers/docs/source/model_doc/bartpho.rst

     >>> probs = logits[0, masked_index].softmax(dim=0)
     >>> values, predictions = probs.topk(5)
     >>> print(tokenizer.decode(predictions).split())

+- This implementation is only for tokenization: "monolingual_vocab_file" consists of Vietnamese-specialized types extracted from the pre-trained SentencePiece model "vocab_file" that is available from the multilingual XLM-RoBERTa.
+  Other languages, if employing this pre-trained multilingual SentencePiece model "vocab_file" for subword segmentation, can reuse BartphoTokenizer with their own language-specialized "monolingual_vocab_file".

 This model was contributed by `dqnguyen <https://huggingface.co/dqnguyen>`__.
 The original code can be found `here
 <https://github.com/VinAIResearch/BARTpho>`__.